fleetdm/fleet/handbook/engineering/README.md

 ### Release freeze period

-To ensure release quality, Fleet has a freeze period for testing beginning the Thursday before the release at 9:00 AM Pacific.
+To ensure release quality, Fleet has a freeze period for testing beginning the Tuesday before the release at 9:00 AM Pacific.
 Effective at the start of the freeze period, new feature work will not be merged into `main`.

 Bugs are exempt from the release freeze period.